 Known as “The Taylor,” the panel press is responsible for gluing up every tabletop, chair seat, headboard, and more.
 Once the panels have been glued up, they will cure for 2 hours.
 Built in the 1960s, “The Taylor” is one of the oldest machines in the shop.

-Many of the craftsmen in the building are cross-trained to work in any discipline.
+Many of the craftspeople in the building are cross-trained to work in any discipline.
 Casework is one of the most demanding work areas in the building.
 It requires a keen eye and sharp attention to detail.
-The craftsmen in this area can choose which project they want to build.
-One week it might be a bed, the next, a sideboard or Dr. White’s Chest.
+The craftspeople in this area can choose which project they want to build.
+One week it might be a bed; the next, a sideboard or Dr. White’s Chest.

 The glue-up of a Dr. White’s Chest utilizes 53 clamps.

 Many of our signature curves are created through the process of lamination- a process that requires multiple layers of veneer, glue, pressure, and time.
-Through lamination, we improve the strength, stability, and endurance of many vital pieces within our furniture.
+We improve the strength, stability, and endurance of many vital pieces within our furniture through bent lamination.

 Our chairs department is home to some of our most iconic furniture.

-The use of moving blankets allows this process to maintain a higher level of sustainability while also protecting the furniture from scratches during the shipping process.
+The use of moving blankets allows this process to maintain a higher level of sustainability while protecting the furniture from scratches during shipping.

 Sitting at a desk is an unavoidable part of our day for many of us.
 However, sitting for long periods, day after day, can harm our well-being and productivity.
 Here are five reasons why we love adjustable height desks.Read More